Kraust/NumericReceived/README.md

 Numeric Received is a half-assed attempt at a chat log parser with the emphasis on being able to record drops and calculate Dilithium Per Second (DPS).

+# Usage

+This application triggers off of seeing messages "ChatLog ON" and "ChatLog OFF" in your chat log.